Caesar Haircut (French Crop) is the ’90s Men’s Hair Trend Making a Comeback

-What is a Caesar Haircut?
+What is the Caesar Haircut?

-How to ask for the Caesar
+How to ask for the Caesar haircut / French crop

 A more contemporary and increasingly popular take on the Caesar is to taper or fade the back and sides while keeping the top flat and traditional.
-For a more directional look, try it with an undercut, but if you really want to elevate the cut and inject it with a cool, youthful spirit, we suggest adding in a bit of that messy texture on top, while keeping the sides just a tad longer with some choppiness built-in.
+For a more directional look, try it with an undercut, but if you want to elevate the cut and inject it with a cool, youthful spirit, we suggest adding in a bit of that messy texture on top while keeping the sides just a tad longer with some choppiness built-in.
 Now that’s what we call the Caesar haircut 2.0.

-How to style the Caesar Haircut
+How to Style the French Crop / Ceasar Haircut

 Unlike several currently trending men’s hairstyles, which require additional volume, dramatic slicking back, or building height, the Caesar cut calls for a much simpler approach to styling.
 All you need is a good hair product and a fine comb.
 Try Dove Men+Care Sculpting Paste for a reworkable matte finish with prominent texture, or Bed Head for Men by TIGI Slick Trick Pomade for a sleeker look.
-The trick is to create the style while your hair’s still damp and to apply the product prior to combing.
+The trick is to create the style while your hair’s still damp and to apply the product before combing.

-Caesar Haircut Inspo
+French Crop / Caesar Haircut Inspo

-In need of more inspo?
+Need more inspo?
 Check out these variations of the hairstyle below.

-1. Classic Caesar Haircut
+1. Classic French Crop Haircut

 2. Messy Caesar Haircut

-3. Side-Swept Caesar Haircut
+3. Dark Ceasar Haircut

-4. Sleek Fringe Haircut
+4. Sleek Fringe Caesar

-5. Full Fringe Caesar Haircut
+5. Full Fringe French Crop Haircut

 Have thicker hair?
 If you have thick strands and your bangs are starting to grow out, but you’re not ready to part with the length yet, try this variation of the French crop haircut with full bangs.